idia-astro/pipelines/README.md

 This will create `submit_pipeline.sh`, which you can then run with `./submit_pipeline.sh` to submit all pipeline jobs to the SLURM queue.

-Other convenient scripts are also created that allow you to monitor and (if necessary) kill the jobs. `summary.sh` provides a brief overview of the status of the jobs in the pipeline, `findErrors.sh` checks the log files for commonly reported errors (after the jobs have run), and `killJobs.sh` kills all the jobs from the current run of the pipeline, ignoring any other (unrelated) jobs you might have running.
+Other convenience scripts are also created that allow you to monitor and (if necessary) kill the jobs.

+* `summary.sh` provides a brief overview of the status of the jobs in the pipeline
+* `findErrors.sh` checks the log files for commonly reported errors (after the jobs have run)
+* `killJobs.sh` kills all the jobs from the current run of the pipeline, ignoring any other (unrelated) jobs you might have running.
+* `cleanup.sh` wipes all the intermediate data products created by the pipeline.
+This is intended to be launched after the pipeline has run and the output is verified to be good.

 For help, run `processMeerKAT.py -h`, which provides a brief description of all the [command line options](https://idia-pipelines.github.io/docs/processMeerKAT/using-the-pipeline#command-line-options).